NVIDIA/aistore/docs/s3inventory.md

 ## Managing inventories

 As of Q1 2024, the operations to enable, list, disable inventories are _scripted_.
-The scripts themselves can be located in [`deploy/dev/scripts/s3`](https://github.com/NVIDIA/aistore/tree/main/deploy/dev/s3), and include:
+The scripts themselves can be found in directory [`scripts/s3`](https://github.com/NVIDIA/aistore/tree/main/scripts/s3).

+They include:

 | script | description |
 | --- | --- |